Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 ```
 train_test_split(X, y, test_size=0.9, random_state=99)
 ```
-   the underlying accuracy reaches up to 86%-93% on 1000 samples consistent accross  10 trials (10*1000 epochs) with 16 hidden_dim, in which each trial resets the models training to first initialization. and 93-97% accuracy on up to 2000 hidden_dim with 1000 samples consistently accross 10 trials.
+   the underlying Training accuracies reaches up to 86%-93% on 1000 samples consistent accross  10 trials (10*1000 epochs) with 16 hidden_dim, in which each trial resets the models training to first initialization. and 93-97% accuracy on up to 2000 hidden_dim with 1000 samples consistently accross 10 trials.

    ~ When The model was trained using X_noisy, in which X_noisy is a distorted input in which X + noise_scale, where noise_scale is 0.9 (90% noise) using np.random.uniform(0, noise_scale, size=x.shape), and it was put inside
 ```
 train_test_split(X_noisy, y, test_size=0.9, random_state=99)
 ```

-   the underlying accuracy consistently ranging from 79% - 82% on 1000 samples with 16 hidden_dim. with Noted Results:
+   the underlying Training accuracies consistently ranging from 79% - 82% on 1000 samples with 16 hidden_dim. with Noted Results:
    1. Mean Accuracy Ranging From 92% to 94% consistently accross 10 trials
    2. Std Accuracy Ranging from 8% (0.08) to 14% (0.14) consistently accross 10 trials
    3. Variance Accuracy Ranging from 2% (0.02) to 4% (0.040 consistently accross 10 trials